parttimenerd/jdwp/README.md

 TODO
 ----
-- merge on programs should use hash trees to make it independent of variable names
-  - the program synthesizer guarantees that the order of the statements depends only on the structure of the dependency graph
-- test more
-- add second level program cache
-  - insert derived programs

 - look into generated programs and add sanity checks
   - i.e. ResumeRequests can never be the cause for something
-- "get thread dump" in IntelliJ does not work
 - implement tests with real OpenJDK
 - implement tester for OpenJDK to find bugs in JDWP error handling
   - the assumption that no valid JDWP packet can make the JVM segfault is false